-Wogen Group values its reputation for sound ethical dealings with the various organisations with whom it undertakes business.
+Wogen Group (“the Group”) values its reputation for sound ethical dealings with the various organisations with whom it undertakes business.

 The Group takes a clear view that it expects, and supports its employees in ensuring, that they act professionally and with integrity in relation to their dealings with business partners, including actual and potential customers, suppliers, intermediaries, referrers of business, contractors, distributors, agents, advisers, government and public bodies (including their advisers, representatives and officials), politicians and political parties.